-Adding Analysis to the Input Stream
+Adding TR101 Analysis to the Input Stream

 A TR101 analysis can be added to the input stream for the monitoring of the TS while in operation.
 The analysis can be used to check the integrity of the TS and the most important elements of the stream.
 The analysis includes priority 1 and 2.
 To learn more about TR101 analysis see TR 101 290 Technical Report.
+For more information on Zixi's TR101 analysis, see Viewing TR101 Analysis.